behave/behave/docs/philosophy.rst

     then I should have three blue garments in stock and two black garments in stock.

-Each scenario is an exemple, designed to illustrate a specific aspect of behavior of the application.
+Each scenario is an exemplar, designed to illustrate a specific aspect of behavior of the application.

 When discussing the scenarios, participants question whether the outcomes described always result from those events occurring in the given context.